justn0thinghere/audiobook_system/README.md

 This system was developed as a Final Year Project investigating **AI-supported audiobook delivery for autistic learners**.
 The system analysis and design (use case diagram, module breakdown, functional requirements) is documented separately in the project report; the present README focuses on the deliverable software.

-The **Gemini AI integration** for caregiver-uploaded text → narration audio (`is_generated` flag on the audiobooks table) is scaffolded but not wired to a live API in this build — it is documented as planned future work in the project report.
+The **Gemini AI integration** is live — text generation, illustration generation, and TTS narration all call the Gemini API at runtime (see [`backend/app/Services/GeminiService.php`](backend/app/Services/GeminiService.php)).
+The remaining planned-future-work piece is UC-9 *Analyse Listening Behaviour*, which would feed `listening_history` aggregates back into Gemini to suggest sensory-preference adjustments per child — the data is already being recorded; only the analysis call is unwired.